 If you don’t have brussel leaves (they’re not super common outside of Fall!), kale leaves, collard greens or swiss chard would all work perfectly!

 Serve these as a side or on top of some rice or pasta.

-1. In a large stock pot, brown bacon over medium heat until cooked through.
+In a large stock pot, brown bacon over medium heat until cooked through, about 10 minutes.
 Remove them the pot and drain on a paper towel.
 Cut slices into small pieces and set aside.